TheQuantumPhysicist/frigate-snap-sync/README.md

 ## How does it look like while it is running?

 You just see the logs of what is happening in the program.
 You can tweak the logging level using the environment variable `RUST_LOG=info` or `RUST_LOG=debug` or `RUST_LOG=trace`, etc. Usually `info` is enough, and is the default.
-Snap Sync uses the [tracing library](https://docs.rs/tracing/latest/tracing/) for logging.
+Snap-Sync uses the [tracing library](https://docs.rs/tracing/latest/tracing/) for logging.

 The program is very tolerant of errors.
 At start, it will attempt to test the Frigate API server and will attempt to connect to the Mqtt server.
 If it fails, it will notify you, but it will continue and keep trying.
-This design is by choice to ensure that intermittent failures do not interrupt the operation of Snap Sync.
-It is not the responsibility of Snap Sync to ensure that Frigate is running correctly.
+This design is by choice to ensure that intermittent failures do not interrupt the operation of Snap-Sync.
+It is not the responsibility of Snap-Sync to ensure that Frigate is running correctly.

-Meaning: Once you start Snap Sync the first time, make sure you're not seeing any errors.
+Meaning: Once you start Snap-Sync the first time, make sure you're not seeing any errors.
 Then you can forget about it.
 It will just work.

 ## When does an upload occur?

 - When snapshots are enabled AND a snapshot is detected, it will upload the snapshot.
 - When recordings are enabled AND a recording is created, it will upload the recording.

-Snap Sync automatically updates its internal state when a change in snapshots or recordings state is detected to decide to upload or ignore recordings and snapshots.
+Snap-Sync automatically updates its internal state when a change in snapshots or recordings state is detected to decide to upload or ignore recordings and snapshots.

 ## Running in Docker